xxlokii/Federated-learning-for-semantic-segmentation-of-cracks-in-images/README.md

 #### Model and methods

-We use UNet as a model for semantic segmentation and embed it in a federal learning framework.
+A U-Net model is used for semantic segmentation and integrated into a federated learning framework.
+To improve model stability and explore different optimization strategies, techniques such as batch normalization and dropout layers are incorporated, and various loss functions are implemented for experimentation.

-In the model, we try to add batchnorm, dropout layer, etc. to the model to make it more stable.
-Different loss types were implemented for experimentation.
+Batch normalization helps stabilize and accelerate training by normalizing the inputs to each layer, which can mitigate issues like covariate shift.
+Dropout layers improve a model's stability by randomly deactivating neurons during training.
+This prevents co-adaptation among neurons and enhances the model's ability to generalize to new data, thereby reducing overfitting.
+Different loss functions, such as binary cross-entropy, Dice loss, or a combination of both, can also be used to guide the training process and improve segmentation accuracy, particularly with imbalanced datasets.

 #### Data pre-processing

-Due to the large size of the original photos in the data set, such as concrete (4032 x 3024) and asphalt (1280 x 960), we used bilinear interpolation to resample the images and obtained pictures with a size of 480 x 320.
+Due to the large size of original photos in the dataset, such as concrete (4032 x 3024) and asphalt (1280 x 960), bilinear interpolation was used to resample the images to a size of 480 x 320.

-Since segmenting the crack pixels of an image is a binary classification task, we binarize the label of images of the two datasets.
+Because segmenting crack pixels is a binary classification task, the labels of images from both datasets were binarized.

 #### Hyperparameter selection

-First, we select hyperparameters such as its learning rate in the pipeline of semantic segmentation.
+The initial step in the semantic segmentation pipeline is the selection of hyperparameters, such as the learning rate.

-Second, we conducted experiments on the number of clients in federation learning, the proportion of clients involved in training, and the number of local epochs.
-These and other parameters are in the server's parse_args.
+Experimental analysis was performed on the number of clients, the proportion of clients participating in training, and the number of local epochs within a federated learning framework.
+These parameters, along with others, are specified within the server's parse_args.

 ## Structure of the code file